aelkz/keycloak-game-of-thrones/README.md

 1. Install EAP 6.4 or 7.1 with keycloak-adapter on you local machine;
 2. Get your Red Hat Single Sign-On (Keycloak) running on port 8080/8443;
 3. Import REALM settings using <b>lannister-realm-export.json</b> and <b>stark-realm-export.json</b> files attached in this project;
+4. Deploy themes inside {KEYCLOAK_BASE_DIR}/themes/;
-3. Run all 3 applications using your IDE ou install maven wildfly-plugin;
+5. Run all 3 applications using your IDE ou install maven wildfly-plugin;
-4. Done.
+6. Done.

 #### RELEASE NOTES